-Yes, construction contracts are commonly supervised by third parties appointed by the employer in the role of either an architect or an engineer.
-The scope of their functions, and of their duties, is contractually defined.
+Yes, large construction contracts are usually supervised by third parties appointed by the employer in the role of either an architect or an engineer.
+The scope of their functions, and of their duties, is contractually driven.

 Whilst the engineer or architect usually has a contractual duty to act impartially between the contractor and employer, in practice this rarely happens.